What is chlamydia?

 How is it spread?

-Chlamydia is passed from one person to another by contact with body fluids containing the bacteria during unprotected oral, anal, and vaginal sex.
+Chlamydia is passed from one person to another by contact with body fluids containing the bacteria during unprotected oral, vaginal and anal sex.

-Pregnant women may pass the infection to their baby's eyes during childbirth.
+If you are pregnant, you may pass the infection to you baby's eyes during childbirth.
 This may lead to blindness if the baby is not treated.
-If a pregnant woman has chlamydia, her baby may develop pneumonia.
+If you have chlamydia during pregnancy, the baby may develop pneumonia.

 Chlamydia treatment does not protect you from getting it again.
 If you are treated and your sex partners are not, the bacteria could pass back to you again.